 Day 6: In Pelling:

-After breakfast drive through scenic route with several waterfalls like the Rimbi waterfalls, Kanchanjunga waterfalls to Khecheopalri lake.
+After breakfast drive through a scenic route with several waterfalls like the Rimbi waterfalls, Kanchanjunga waterfalls to Khecheopalri lake.
 This lake despite being located amidst dense forest no leaves can be seen afloat on the lake surface.
 Take a leisurely walk on the bank of the lake and also visit the small monastery.
-After the visit we retrace our drive back to Pelling and later we will take a short hike to Sangacholing monastery.
+After the visit, we retrace our drive back to Pelling, and later we will take a short hike to Sangacholing monastery.
 Overnight in Pelling.